BillerBoom/laughing-train/README.md

 # Another demo

-oh hello you are a waster in this place
+oh hello you are a waster in this wasterland.